 The following graph shows the Fund net cash flow (contributions less benefit payments and expenses) at the end of each fiscal year.
 Prior to 2022, the net cash flow, which excludes investment returns, was negative.
 This illustrates that contributions had not been sufficient during that period to cover benefits and expenses.
-The major implication of a negative cash flow is that the difference each year must be met first from cash generated by investments and then paid out of the principal assets, representing additional risk for the Fund if investments need to be sold in a down market to cover benefit payments.
+A major implication of negative cash flow is that the difference each year must be met first from cash generated by investments and then paid out of the principal assets, representing additional risk for the Fund if investments need to be sold in a down market to cover benefit payments.

 The black dotted line shows the net cash flow as a percent of the market assets and corresponds to the right-hand axis.
-For the 10-year period shown the average net cash flow as a percent of assets is -7.3%, which is greater than the long-term investment return assumption.
+For the 10-year period shown the average net cash flow as a percent of assets is -6.4%.
 This indicates that the Fund would be expected to defund with an increased risk of insolvency if the contributions do not consistently cover a higher portion of the benefit payments and expenses.
-However, the net cash flow improved significantly over the last three years, and turned positive for the first time in 2022, as a result of the increase in the State appropriation percentage.
-For 2022, the positive net cash flow of 0.9% indicates that the Fund did not need to rely on investment returns to cover benefit and expenses.
+However, net cash flow has improved significantly in recent years, turning positive for the first time in 2022 as a result of the increase in the State appropriation percentage.
+For 2023, the positive net cash flow of 0.6% indicates that the Fund did not need to rely on investment returns to cover benefits and expenses.